RobotecAI/kria_depth_demo/README.md

 export ROS_DOMAIN_ID=34
 ```

-Finally set network stack on both x86 and Kria:
+Finally set the network stack on both x86 and Kria:

 ```